folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 Keeping many copies of the database around is inconvenient and may not even be physically possible.

-The PPDP'17 paper provides a nicer approach tailored to the process calculus and local types that we have seen.
+The PPDP'17 paper provides a convenient approach tailored to the process calculus and local types that we have seen.
 For every forward step, just enough information is stored to undo it.
 Conceptually, we are leaving behind a trail of breadcrumbs so we can always find our way back.